carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 teaching: 20
 exercises: 30
 questions:
-- "How can you predict the regions of genome plasticity?"
-- "How can you identify the spots of insertions?"
+- "How can I build a pangenome of thousands of genomes?"
-- "How can you visualize the relationship between gene families?"
+- "How can I visualize the spacial relationship between gene families?"

 objectives:
 - "Understand the fundamentals of the PPanGGOLiN tool."